-Compared to Zaghi et al. (2016), earthquakes have been separated into mainshocks and aftershocks.
-This distinction allows us to separate the rate curves for the two hazard types, with aftershocks having rate = 0 before the occurrence of a mainshock and a rate defined by a conditional rate curve after the occurrence of the mainshock.
+This distinction allows us to separate the rate curves for the two hazard types, with aftershocks having rate = 0 before the occurrence of a mainshock and rate defined by a conditional rate curve after the occurrence of the mainshock.
 The distinction also allows the system to retain a memory of the mainshock after the occurrence of the first aftershock (without this distinction, the simulated occurrence of the first aftershock would redefine the rates of subsequent aftershocks and the effects of the main shock would be forgotten).
-The interaction matrix and the parameters for the case study are shown in Figure 4.
+The interaction matrix and the parameters for the case study are also shown in Figure 3.
 While the interactions are meant to represent a realistic scenario, the selected numerical values for the severity measures and the associated rates are ideal and are only used for demonstration purposes.
 As such, units for the severity measures are also disregarded.

-Figure 5 shows an example scenario generated using the proposed sequential MC method.
-The severity measure of the events is proportional to the diameter of the circles used to represent their occurrence (for simplicity, landslide events do not have an associated severity in this case study). of the underlying assumptions, Because aftershocks only occur in the aftermath of the mainshock, and their severity measures depend on the severity measure of the mainshock that triggered them.
-Heavy rain and flood (concurrent events) co-occur with rates and severity measures generated based on their joint rate surface.
+Figure 4 shows an example scenario generated using the proposed method.
+The severity measure of the events is proportional to the diameter of the circles used to represent their occurrence (for simplicity, landslide events do not have an associated severity in this case study).
+Because of the assumptions, aftershocks only occur in the aftermath of the mainshock, and their severity depends on the severity of the mainshock that triggered them.
+Heavy rain and flood (concurrent events) co-occur with rates and severity generated based on their joint rate surface.
 A sequence of landslide events can also be found around years 20-30 in the system's life cycle, triggered by a mainshock-aftershock sequence that occurred during those years.

-Figure 5: Simulated scenario
+Figure 4.
+Simulated scenario.

 The simulated sequence reflects the dependencies highlighted in the literature among the different hazard types, and due to the selected modelling assumptions, it is computationally efficient to obtain.
-Consequently, it is possible to generate multiple sequences such as the one shown in Figure 4.
-Those can then be used to obtain the relevant statistical quantities listed in Section 2.1.